Freegle1643/Customized-Dockerfile-Pool/README.md

 stdout_logfile=/var/log/x11vnc.log
 stderr_logfile=/var/log/x11vnc.err
 ```

+*This is the original `supervisord.conf` file, in the later usage, I correspondingly delete some part according to the modification I made in `Dockerfile`*

 We can see there are some setup process, maybe we should edit or add some commands here in order to setup Xspice properly?
 I'm still working on it.